HackYourFuture-CPH/JavaScript/javascript2/week3/homework.md

 8. Check if we have double clicked on the page.
 A double click is defined by two clicks within 0.5 seconds.
 If a double click has been detected, log out the text: "double click!"

 9. Create a function called `jokeCreator` that has three parameters: `shouldTellFunnyJoke` - boolean, `logFunnyJoke` - function and `logBadJoke` - function.
-If you set `tellFunnyJoke` to `true` it should call the `logFunnyJoke` function that should log out a funny joke.
+If you set `shouldTellFunnyJoke` to `true` it should call the `logFunnyJoke` function that should log out a funny joke.
 And vice versa.

 ### Function as a variable